 Custom ecommerce website development cost consists of multiple factors.
 In the case of an ecommerce platform with about 10000 products, the amount of money spent on web design and development constitutes about 70 000$, and the cost for annual maintenance is 15 000$.
 These numbers are very approximate, but they give at least a little understanding.

 As for the custom ecommerce development services, they include:

 Custom website development

 Integrations with various third-party business intelligence and marketing tools

-Each of these services has its cost but it is not possible to estimate custom ecommerce website development cost accurately as the prices vary with the list of required features.
+Each of these services has its cost, but it is impossible to estimate custom ecommerce website development cost accurately as the prices vary with the list of required features.

 TECHNOLOGIES USED FOR CUSTOM ECOMMERCE DEVELOPMENT PROJECTS

 A great number of technologies may be used while building a custom ecommerce platform.
 It defines the overall custom ecommerce website development cost, which consists of many factors.
 To list a few, it can be developer’s costs that depend on how rare the technology is, how difficult it is to find them, and how many specialists you’ll need to form a full-fledged team.

 As the tech stack for custom ecommerce development is rather wide, you don’t have limitations in terms of what to use because they can be used for anything.
 An average ecommerce platform can be built with the technologies that NASA uses (e.g., MSSQL database), Node.js used by PayPal, or React used by Facebook.
 Implementing these technologies in the development process will make your website scalable, secure, easily customizable, and with a user-friendly interface and responsive design.